 Prior Authorization - Approval in advance to get services or certain drugs.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need prior authorization are marked with an asterisk in the Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary.